-Ninety-six percent of Summit attendees who completed an evaluation indicated that they would attend a follow-up gathering a year later to check progress and plan for the next steps.
+The CAC will issue quarterly updates to Summit participants and other community leaders, informing them about initiatives to end child sexual abuse being implemented by the various sectors.
+It will be a means of watching the action steps come alive and to share lessons learned.
+Summit 2019 Ninety-six percent of Summit attendees who completed an evaluation indicated that they would attend a follow-up gathering a year later to check progress and plan for the next steps.
 Many suggested seating attendees in cross-sector groups to encourage more community-wide discussions and action.
 The CAC will convene a committee of community leaders to plan the 2019 Summit.

-SUMMIT STORY Police Chief Hegarty

-Then Grand Rapids Police Chief Bill Hegarty was walking in the lobby of the Hall of Justice 27 years ago when he spotted a young girl in a yellow dress-alone, wet from the rain, her face stained with tears.
+SUMMIT STORY Police Chief Hegarty Then Grand Rapids Police Chief Bill Hegarty was walking in the lobby of the Hall of Justice 27 years ago when he spotted a young girl in a yellow dress-alone, wet from the rain, her face stained with tears.
 He asked why she was there, and she told him "the man hurt me real bad."
 He knew she would have to retell her story of sexual abuse as many as eight times, to police, ER doctors, Child Protective Services, prosecutors, social workers, and others who did not coordinate with one another on the investigation or necessarily find services to help her heal.
-Thinking there had to be a better way, the Chief called together a group of professionals to find a coordinated response-and two years later, their efforts led to the opening of the Child Advocacy Center of Kent County, with the mission to "hear the story, heal the pain, and halt the cycle" of child sexual abuse.
+Thinking there had to be a better way, the Chief called together representatives of the various investigative sectors to find a coordinated response and two years later, their efforts led to the opening of the Child Advocacy Center of Kent County, with the mission to "hear the story, heal the pain, and halt the cycle" of child sexual abuse.
 Over the past 25 years, the Center has served 20,000 children.
+How to get involved.